President Biden's Plan for Combating COVID-19

 To aid seniors, Biden plans to increase Social Security checks by $200 a month.

-To lessen the burden of student loan debt, the Biden administration also wants to forgive $10,000 in federal student loans for borrowers in economic distress, specifically toward low- and middle-income students attending undergraduate public colleges and universities.
-As of January, the Acting Secretary of Education also extended the pause on federal student loan payments and collections to Sept.
-30, 2021, keeping the interest rate at 0%.
+To lessen the burden of student loan debt, the Biden administration also wants to forgive $10,000 in federal student loans for borrowers in economic distress, specifically low- and middle-income students attending undergraduate public colleges and universities.
+As of January, the Acting Secretary of Education also extended the pause on federal student loan payments and collections to September 30, 2021, keeping the interest rate at 0%.

 To provide support for homeowners, Biden asked the Department of Housing and Urban Development (HUD) to extend the eviction and foreclosure moratorium until at least March 31.
 Renters and small landlords would receive $30 billion to cope with the moratorium, meant to target rental relief and home energy and water costs.